-- when it is less busy, and you are likely to encounter less people; - hygiene and practicing social distancing; - Keep an adequate physical distance from others; - Do not touch your face or the front, or inside of your mask; - Keep your hands clean; - Attend at a time which is likely to be less crowded, stores and services would have had less customers and would likely just have been cleaned; - Go to shops where the establishment adopts good COVID-19 mitigation measures.
+- Good practices such as groceries delivered by the supermarket, local store or a relative or friend / neighbour are to be kept and promoted.
+Refer to the quidance for Grocery Shopping which can be found on www.covid19health.gov.mt If you go to the shop /supermarket yourself, try to go at a time when it is less busy, and you are likely to encounter less people; - Take precautions when using public transport or car sharing options using mask, observing hand hygiene and practicing social distancing; - Always wear a face mask when in contact with groups of people such as during shopping; - Keep an adequate physical distance from others; - Do not touch your face or the front, or inside of your mask; - Keep your hands clean; - Attend at a time which is likely to be less crowded, stores and services would have had less customers and would likely just have been cleaned; - Go to shops where the establishment adopts good COVID-19 mitigation measures.